 Keep your dorm room door open so that other students are aware that you are accessible.
 Study in the halls, common areas, or library and don't hole up in your dorm room all the time.

 Finally, expect that your college experience will take you a bit out of your comfort zone.
-You may find it a bit unsettling at first, but in time, you'll see how it's made you grow as a person.
+You may find it a bit unsettling at first, but in time, you will see how it's made you grow as a person.